Peng-Rao/Computing-Infrastructures-Notes/notes/chapters/chapter1.typ

 Two types of Virtual Machines:
 - *Process VMs*
 - *System VMs*

+The implementation of virtualization can be done in two ways:
+- *Hardware-level virtualization:* Virtualization layer is placed between hardware and OS.
+- *Application-level virtualization:* A virtualization layer is placed between the OS and some applications

 == Process Virtual Machines
 Process VMs is able to support an individual process, the virtualizing software is placed at the *ABI interface*, on top of the OS/hardware combination.